-PWID require sterile injecting equipment, information, advice and support to minimise the complications associated with drug misuse and accessing injecting equipment elsewhere.
+Substance misusers require sterile injecting equipment, information, advice and support to minimise the complications associated with drug misuse and accessing injecting equipment elsewhere.
 A pharmacy needle exchange service is commissioned by Public Health.
 Given the volume of activity, this service is considered to be necessary to meet the needs of the population of Hartlepool.
 A review of capacity at the small number of pharmacy sites might identify any scope for improvement or better access in line with the specific needs assessment regularly undertaken by the specialist commissioner.
-Many pharmacies in Hartlepool offer seven-day opening for good potential access to harm minimization services.
+Many pharmacies in Hartlepool offer seven-day opening for good potential access to harm minimization services

-- 11.6 Necessary services, other relevant services and other NHS services: community pharmacy services not currently commissioned from pharmaceutical services providers in Hartlepool - 11.6.1 Management of low acuity conditions via community pharmacy service.
+11.6 Necessary services, other relevant services and other NHS services: community pharmacy services not currently commissioned from pharmaceutical services providers in Hartlepool

+11.6.1 Management of low acuity conditions via community pharmacy

+The NHS report on the urgent care review, published in June 2013, highlighted the role that pharmacies could play in providing accessible care and helping many patients who would otherwise visit their GP for minor ailments.
+(NHS England , June 2013).
+There is substantial national support for making better use of community pharmacy to support pathways of care via the Urgent Care service.
 NHS England has indicated that it will test the technical integration and clinical governance framework for referral to community pharmacy from NHS 111 for people who need immediate help with urgent minor ailments where this is appropriate for community pharmacy.
-This will develop an evidence-based, clinical and cost effective approach to how community pharmacists and their teams contribute to urgent care in the NHS, in particular making the referral of people with minor ailments from NHS 111 to community pharmacy much more robust.
+This will develop an evidence-based, clinical and cost effective approach to how community pharmacists and their teams contribute to urgent care in the NHS, in particular making the referral of people with minor ailments from NHS 111 to community pharmacy much more robust".